 Cafe Quiquiriqui is attached to the lobby of the Hotel Haya, right on the main strip in Ybor.
 You can connect to the free hotel WiFi and work along business travelers, locals, and other digital nomads.

 Try the short rib empanadas and café con leche while you work.
 Later in the afternoon you can move back into the restaurant and bar area where they serve local beer and excellent cocktails if you’d like.
 My second time here the staff had already remembered my name and started friendly chat and it immediately became my favorite spot to work from in Ybor.

 Blind Tiger is really the only local coffee shop in the SoHo area of Hyde Park (yes, there is a Starbucks too, but I prefer to support local).
 So, it tended to be a place where students and digital nomads congregated in this neighborhood.

 The Ybor City shop moved into a larger spot a few doors down from their old location, which now makes it one of the best spots to work from in Ybor.

 Both locations have a printer, which you can use for a small fee, so that came in handy several times.

 Magnanimous Brewing is a brewery just north of downtown.
 Unfortunately, the coffee bar that used to operate here in the mornings shut down, and they don’t open until noon.

-In addition to great beer, for some reason unknown to even the owners, they seemingly have the best WiFi in town (>500Mbps).
+But in addition to great beer, for some reason unknown to even the owners, they seemingly have the fastest WiFi in town (>500Mbps).
 It’s like working in the Google headquarters, but with beer and fewer tech nerds.
-So it’s a great place to digital nomad from or just watch YouTube videos of cats.
+So, it’s a great place to digital nomad from or just watch YouTube videos of cats.
 Whatever.

 Tip: Although they don’t serve food here, Café Hay just behind the brewery has great breakfast and lunch options, as well as 80Mbps WiFi.